Cam Neely: Post-playing career

 In November 1998, Neely attempted a comeback after being out of hockey for two years.
 Neely said this in a 2008 interview about it:

 I wish that my lungs felt as good as my hip.
 If I last four days (of practice) in a row and my hip's barking at me, then that's all she wrote.
 I know how I felt when I had to retire and I know how I'm feeling now.
 It's not really how I want to feel.
 It was fun while I was out there but each day I skated, the pain just kind of lingered a lot longer than I would have liked.
 I was feeling really good and had started getting some different treatment.
 I practiced a few times with the Bruins but after some really hard practices, realized there was just no way I could continue.

-Neely was inducted into the Hockey Hall of Fame in 2005.
-He said "To be honest, I never concerned myself too much with the Hall of Fame, just like I never concerned myself with numbers when I played," he said.
-"I just tried to do my best and work hard.
-Whether I played well or not was another story."
+On September 25, 2007, Neely was appointed vice president of the Boston Bruins.
+On June 16, 2010, he was promoted to team president.
+Also in 2010 Neely was awarded the Lester Patrick Trophy for his contributions to hockey in the United States.
+The 2011 Stanley Cup Final saw the Bruins encounter the Canucks.
+On June 15, the Bruins played in a Game 7 in a Stanley Cup Final for the first time in franchise history, which saw them prevail 4–0 to win their first championship since 1972 and give Neely his first Stanley Cup ring.
+He currently is still team president of the Bruins.

-On September 25, 2007, Neely was appointed vice president of the Boston Bruins, and was named president of the team on June 16, 2010.
-On Wednesday, June 15, 2011, Neely returned to British Columbia as the Bruins faced the Canucks in the first Stanley Cup Finals Game 7 in Bruins history and watched the Bruins win 4–0 to win their first Stanley Cup since 1972, allowing Neely to lift the Cup after it had eluded him as a player.
+He sat on the board of directors of Whistler Blackcomb Holdings Inc., which was created by an IPO by Intrawest Corp. on November 1, 2010.
+Within that board, he was a member of the Corporate Governance and Nominating Committee.
+In 2024, Neely was appointed to the advisory board of Frequency Exchange, a company focused on financial technology innovations.
+On June 24, 2026, Neely appeared on The Tonight Show Starting Jimmy Fallon where he teamed up with Denis Leary to face Tracee Ellis Ross and Jimmy Fallon in the game Password.

-Neely also played in the Alumni Game of the 2016 Winter Classic at Gillette Stadium against the Montreal Canadiens Alumni on a Bruins Alumni team including Bourque, Mark Recchi and Terry O'Reilly and coached by, among others, Mike Milbury, Lyndon Byers and Don "Grapes" Cherry.
+Neely also played in the Alumni Game of the 2016 Winter Classic at Gillette Stadium against the Montreal Canadiens Alumni on a Bruins Alumni team including Bourque, Mark Recchi and Terry O'Reilly and coached by, among others, Mike Milbury, Lyndon Byers and Don Cherry.